-> In 2011 google cloud platform was launched by google.
+In 2011 google cloud platform launched by Google.
 This cloud computing platform enables a company to develop and prosper.
-It also enables you to take advantage of and deliver smart, safe and extremely flexible Google facilities.
-Google Cloud Platform is a collection of CLIC infrastructure services supplied by Google for the internalization of Google’s end-user product, including Google’s Google Search, YouTube, and Google photos to provide computing, networking, storing, data, bigger data, and management.
+It also lets you take advantage of and deliver smart, safe, and extremely flexible Google facilities.
+Google Cloud Platform is a collection of CLIC infrastructure services supplied by Google for the internalization of Google’s end-user products, including Google’s Google Search, YouTube, and Google Photos, to provide computing, networking, storing, data, bigger data, and management.

 What is AWS?

-Amazon’s Web service offers flexible, reliable and scalable cloud computing alternatives that are easy to use and cost-effective.
-AWS cloud computing platform provides a large collection of cloud services to create a comprehensive platform.
-It is regarded as a powerhouse, offering developers storage, databases, analytics, networking and deployment/delivery options.
-The market price of both Google clouds and AWS has more than 30 percent of the market share in the public cloud in its name.
+Amazon’s Web service offers flexible, reliable, and scalable cloud computing alternatives that are easy to use and cost-effective.
+AWS cloud computing platform provides extensive cloud services to create a comprehensive platform.
+It is regarded as a powerhouse, offering developers storage, databases, analytics, networking, and deployment/delivery options.
+The market price of Google Clouds and AWS has more than 30 percent of the market share in the public cloud.
 As far as market shares are concerned.
-At a pace that reaches fast 100% but still lies behind AWS in terms of market share, Google Cloud is making enormous headway.
+Google Cloud is making enormous headway at a pace that reaches 100% but still lies behind AWS regarding market share.
 According to the CNBC study, despite Google’s $5.5 billion delays in AWS, its income by 2018 amounted to $1 billion per quarter.
-Since Google’s CEO Sundar Pichai held back the 2019 income divulgation, it is not clear whether the GCP will be gaining AWS in 2019 in terms of market share, but it is certainly not very far behind the competition.
+Since Google’s CEO Sundar Pichai held back the 2019 income divulgation, it is unclear whether the GCP will gain AWS in 2019 regarding market share.
+Still, it is certainly not far behind the competition.

-Head to Head Comparison between Google Cloud vs AWS (Infographics)
+Head-to-Head Comparison Between Google Cloud and AWS (Infographics)

-Below is the Top 14 Comparison between Google Cloud vs AWS:
+Below are the top 14 comparisons between Google Cloud vs AWS:

 Let us discuss some of the major key differences between Google Cloud vs AWS:

-1. AWS has been developed and managed by Amazon as a secured, cloud service platform Whereas the Google Cloud Platform is a computer and service suite of Google’s public cloud.
-When comparing Services of Google Cloud and AWS, IaaS (Infrastructure as a Service) provided by Google Cloud Platform is Google Compute Engine whereas, in the AWS, it is provided by Amazon Elastic Compute Cloud.
+1. AWS has been developed and managed by Amazon as a secure cloud service platform, Whereas the Google Cloud Platform is a computer and service suite of Google’s public cloud.
+When comparing the Services of Google Cloud and AWS, IaaS (Infrastructure as a Service) provided by the Google Cloud Platform is Google Compute Engine, whereas, in the AWS, it is provided by Amazon Elastic Compute Cloud.
 PaaS (Platform as a Service) in Google Cloud Platform is Google App Engine.

 2. In AWS, PaaS is Amazon Elastic Beanstalk.
-Containers used in Google Cloud Platform are of Google Kubernetes Engines as well as Docker whereas in AWS it is of Kubernetes.
+Containers used in the Google Cloud Platform are of Google Kubernetes Engines and Docker, whereas in AWS, it is of Kubernetes.

-3. The storage limit for objects in Google Cloud Platform and AWS is the same i.e. 5TB/object.
+3. The storage limit for objects in Google Cloud Platform and AWS is the same, i.e., 5TB/object.
 The memory volume size of the Google Cloud Platform is 1 GB to 64 TB.
-On the other hand, For AWS, memory volume is 1 GB to 16 TB while 4GB to 16 TB Provisioned IOPS.
+On the other hand, For AWS, memory volume is 1 GB to 16 TB while 4GB to 16 TB is Provisioned IOPS.

-4. DNS used in Google Cloud Platform is Amazon Route 53 whereas AWS uses Cloud DNS.
-SSE 256-bit AES algorithm is used in both platforms for encryption.
+4. DNS used in Google Cloud Platform is Amazon Route 53, whereas AWS uses Cloud DNS.
+The SSE 256-bit AES algorithm is also used in both platforms for encryption.

 Comparison Table of Google Cloud vs AWS